Updated 16 April 2026

 Why This Backfires

 Salary complaints in a resignation letter accomplish nothing constructive.
-If compensation was the issue, the time to negotiate was during your annual review, not on the way out.
-Writing this down makes you look bitter rather than strategic.
-Data from Glassdoor shows that 45% of employees who cited pay as their resignation reason and documented it in writing received neutral or negative references, compared to 18% for those who kept their letter positive.
+Glassdoor data shows that 45% of employees who cited pay and documented it in writing received neutral or negative references, compared to 18% for those who kept their letter positive.

 What to Say Instead

 Omit salary entirely.
-If you want to help future employees, share anonymous salary data on Glassdoor, Levels.fyi, or Blind after you leave.
+If you want to help future employees, share anonymous salary data on Glassdoor or Levels.fyi after you leave.
 That creates systemic change without personal risk.

 Why This Backfires

-Emotional language in a legal document (which a resignation letter effectively is) undermines your credibility and can be used against you.
-If you later file a workers compensation claim for burnout, your resignation letter saying you "can not take it anymore" may be characterized as a voluntary departure rather than a health-related one.
-The American Psychological Association reported in 2023 that 57% of workers experienced negative impacts from work-related stress, but documenting emotions in exit documents rarely helps the worker.
+Emotional language in a resignation letter undermines your credibility and can be used against you.
+If you later file a workers compensation claim for burnout, your letter saying you "can not take it anymore" may be characterized as a voluntary departure rather than a health-related one (APA, 2023).

 What to Say Instead

 Keep it neutral.
 "I have decided that this is the right time for me to move on" conveys the same message without the emotional charge.
-Process your feelings with a therapist, trusted friend, or career coach rather than in writing to your employer.
+Process feelings with a therapist or career coach.

 "If you do not match the offer, I am leaving."